1965

 It is noted that the Euro and USA door latch and striker plate components cannot be intermixed, thus making it difficult to find a matching spare part.
 There are latches that are chrome-plated or not chrome plated, left or right, front or rear, USA or Euro.
 By our count, there are 16 different door latch part numbers!
 And it doesn’t help that the 1966-1969 parts book is hopelessly confusing for door latches.

-Although the parts books do not reflect it correctly, we believe that Canadian cars received the Euro door latches until late 1971 when the configuration of Canadian cars essentially merged with USA cars.
+Although the parts books do not reflect it correctly, we believe that Canadian cars received the Euro door latches until April of 1971 when the configuration of Canadian cars essentially merged with USA cars.
 This means that Canadian cars had USA anti-burst door latches for only a few months in late 1971, noting that in 1972 the door latch design changed considerably.

 USA 1969-1971 DS anti-burst striker plate